ahriman21/SOLID-notes/SOLID.md

 # SOLID
 what is SOLID in software engineering?
-To have an optimized, efficient, and maintainable code we can use SOLID principles in software developement.
+To have an optimized, efficient, and maintainable code we can use SOLID principles in software development.

-### What is SOLID principle?
+### What is the SOLID principle?
 SOLID contains 5 principles. if you do use the principles in your codes, then your code is SOLID

-#### 1- SRP(single responsibility principle)
+#### 1- Single Responsibility Principle (SRP)
 each class must have only one job or one task to do.

 * without SRP